theo-armour/agenda/2-peeps/2024-02-03-mike-marean.md

 What is to be remembered?
 Very interesting question!

 If I hear you/Mike correctly, then every iota of legal procedure anywhere, any time, is to be remembered.
 Every action sets a precedent.
+Precedents are important.
+They need to be remembered.

 Recording these facts is hugely important.
 The failures, the lessons learned, the bad outcomes, the bad people, the bad ideas.
 We can learn from these.

-And yet, this only covers the very bad things, sorry outcomes and intransigent issues there ever has been.
+And yet, this only covers the very bad things, sorry outcomes and intransigent issues that people do.

 But what about the good things?
 The good outcomes?
 The good people?
 The good ideas?

 I talked with you about my "final design".
-And you replied by talking about these being forgettable for you.
+And you [highly simplified] replied by talking about these aspects of life being forgettable for you.

 So, I agree there should be a UN declaration of Human Rights clause on being forgettable.
 But I also think there should be a UN declaration of Human Rights clause on being rememberable.

 Putting it another way: I described my "Final Design" thing as being all about tieing up all the loose ends of my life and creating a virtual reality "Matrix" of my life.
 You replied by talking about being forgettable.

-Well, suppose I framed it another way?
+Well, suppose I frame my ideas another way?
 Let's say I wanted to write the autobiography of an interesting life?
-In order to write that document it would be handy to have access to to `every court case` my old faxes or whatever.
+In order to write that document it would be handy to have access to to `every court case`, my old faxes or whatever.

 So, what I want to do is to write my autobiography.
 To do something that people have done for millennia.
 And in doing so, to be able to access all the information I need to write that document, and at the same time to make it some how authoritative